MartinKnopf/proxify-now/README.md

 # Usage

-To install proxify-now run this command:
+Install proxify-now:

 ```
 npm i -g now global-agent proxify-now
 ```

-**Set your http_proxy, https_proxy and no_proxy environment variables.**
+Set your http_proxy, https_proxy and no_proxy environment variables.

-To start using Now CLI with support for http_proxy, https_proxy and no_proxy run this command:
+Start using Now CLI with support for http_proxy, https_proxy and no_proxy:

 ```
 pnow <any Now CLI commands>